Religion in pre-colonial Philippines: Animism

-Anito

-Anito is a collective name for the pre-Hispanic belief system in the Philippines.
-It is also used to refer to spirits, including the household deities, deceased ancestors, nature-spirits, nymphs and diwatas (minor gods and demi-gods).
-Ancient Filipinos kept statues to represent these spirits, ask guidance and protection.
-Elders, ancestors and the environment were all highly respected.
-Although Anito survives to the present day, it has for the most part been Christianized and incorporated into Folk Catholicism.
+Indigenous Philippine folk religions are the distinct native religions of various ethnic groups in the Philippines, where most follow belief systems in line with animism.
+Filipinos believed in the existence of parallel spirit world, which was invisible but had an influence on the visible world.
+Second, Filipinos believed that there were spirits (diwata) everywhere, ranging from the high creator gods to minor spirits that lived in the environment such as trees or rocks or creeks.
+These Indigenous folk religions where a set of local worship traditions are devoted to the anito and diwata (and their variables), terms which translate to gods, spirits, and ancestors.

+In these religions, there are two main types of spirits:

+Diwata – refers to deities, gods, and nature spirits.
+Rooted in Hindu-Buddhist influences, the word came from the Sanskrit word Devata originally meant "celestial being" or "descent" in Sanskrit word devata (deity).

+Anito – refers to wooden idols and the spirits or souls of the dead, especially ancestors. referring to wooden idols, ancestor spirits or spirits of the dead, may have derived from the proto-Malayo-Polynesian qanitu and proto-Austronesian qanicu, both of which mean ancestral spirits. spirit of the dead, evil spirits and the wooden idols that represent them.

+The belief in anito or ancestor worship is sometimes referred to as anitism in scholarly literature (Spanish: anitismo or anitería). literally means veneration of the spirits of the dead.
+The word anitism, or the Hispano-Filipino form anitismo, though not in current usage, it was primitive Tagalog religion, a continual invocation and adoration of the anitos, the souls or spirits of their ancestors.
+From its original meaning of "ancestral spirit".

 Folk healers

 During the pre-Hispanic period, babaylan were shamans and spiritual leaders and mananambal were medicine men.
 At the onset of the colonial era, the suppression of the babaylans and the native Filipino religion gave rise to the albularyo.
 By exchanging the native prayers and spells with Catholic oraciones and Christian prayers, the albularyo was able to syncretize the ancient mode of healing with the new religion.

 Revitalization attempts

 In search of a national culture and identity, away from those imposed by Spain during the colonial age, Filipino revolutionaries during the Philippine Revolution proposed to revive the indigenous Philippine folk religions and make them the national religion of the entire country.
 However, due to the war against the Spanish and, later, American colonizers, focus on the revival of the indigenous religions were sidelined to make way for war preparations against occupiers.